nicomts/TriviaSharp/README.md

 ## Registration
 1. Navigate to "Register" page.
-2. Enter a username and password.
+2. Enter a username, password and confirm password.
 3. If you are logged in as an admin, you can register the new user with admin role.
 4. Click the "Register" button.